AshampooSystems/boden/docs/docs/reference/ui/yoga/layout.md

 * **`alignItems`**

-	Alignment of children along the cross axis of the container
+	Alignment of children along the cross axis of the container.

-	*Defaults to "Stretch"*
+	Defaults to `Stretch`.

 * **`alignSelf`**

-	Same as **alignItems** but for a single child ( overrides the parents alignItems )
+	Same as `alignItems` but for a single child (overrides the parents alignItems).

-	*Defaults to "Auto"*
+	Defaults to `Auto`.

 * **`alignContent`**

 	Alignment of lines along the cross-axis.
-Only affects containers with **flexWrap** enabled.
+Only affects containers with `flexWrap` enabled.

-	*Defaults to "Stretch"*
+	Defaults to `Stretch`.

 * **`justifyContent`**